 You cannot add that amount of "Rare Italian Travel poster Rapallo by Natoli 1924 original lithograph Italian Riviera" to the cart because there is not enough stock (0 remaining).

-Artist: Natoli Domenico detto Scapin Printer: Litografia “La Presse”, Milano Size: 27.5 x 39 in / 70 x 100 cm On/Off Linen: On Linen Print Technique: Lithograph Year: 1924 Condition & Comments: Nice condition, colors bright, some slight blemishes in margin; otherwise excellent
+Artist: Natoli Domenico detto Scapin Printer: Litografia “La Presse”, Milano Size: 27.5 x 39 in / 70 x 100 cm On/Off Linen: On Linen Print Technique: Lithograph Year: 1924 Condition: Excellent condition, some paper replacement only in the margin attop left side and bottom left side, colors bright not noticeable from 1 meter.

 Ravello is a historic village perched above Italy’s Amalfi Coast, dating back to the 12th century.
 One of its famous landmarks is Villa Rufolo, built by a wealthy merchant family in the 1200s.
 The villa’s medieval architecture blends Greek, Arab, and Moorish influences due to Ravello’s location along Mediterranean trade routes.
 Villa Rufolo was first mentioned in 1353 in Boccaccio’s Decameron.